TakumiBC/TakumiBC-1/README.md

 curl -s https://raw.githubusercontent.com/matt-dong-123/TakumiBC/main/install.sh | bash
 ```

+- (This guy curls into bash what an idiot)
 - Donate your life savings to [LinkScape](https://linkscape.app).
 Or else I'll belt you.

 - Enjoy!